10 Parameters To Measure The Success Of Your Agile Efforts

 Agile teams also look at defects found during development and after product launch, bugs postponed to the next release, how long it takes to fix business critical defects.

-Diligently selecting the right agile measurement metrics helps agile success and create a seamless culture and helps all stakeholders understand the organization is business and how the right metrics can help improve delivery processes.
+Diligently selecting the right agile metrics help create a seamless culture and also help all stakeholders involved to understand the business the organization is in, and how can right metrics help improve delivery processes.
 These metrics also provide smart and measurable goals based on the different needs of different organizations.

 Author